scil-vital/dwi_ml/docs/index.rst

     .. toctree::
         :maxdepth: 2
-        :caption: Explanations for users (retrain)
+        :caption: Explanations for users (re-train)

         for_users/from_start_to_finish